One Legged Golf Swing Drill

 There's a small amount of natural lateral movement — in the sense that you're not leaning back — but everything stays in place as you turn your head and shoulders back, then everything kind of stays behind and rotates through the shot.

-It's critical that you never make the move shown at right.
-That sliding movement affects everything in the golf swing.
+It's critical that you never make the sliding move.
+That sliding movement affects everything in the golf swing mechanics.

-We talked about this when we looked at missing shots to the right.
-The slide is a huge part of what causes those nasty shots to the right, high blocks, and flippy, quick snap hooks with the hands as you trying to save the shot.
+We talked about this when we looked at missing shots to the trail side.
+The slide is a huge part of what causes those nasty shots to the right, high blocks, and flippy, quick snap hooks with the hands as you try to save the shot.

 You absolutely have to learn how to rotate the body properly so you don't slide and drive your hips into the ball.
 You have to learn how to rotate.